Puiutmic/Scalable-Logo-Clustering-Engine/README.md

 I included a Docker configuration to make sure the project runs the same way on any machine, avoiding the "it works on my computer" problem with Python versions.

 1. Clone the repo and ensure you have Docker Desktop **running**.
-2. Place the 'logos.snappy.parquet' file in the root directory.
+2. Place the `logos.snappy.parquet` file in the root directory.
 3. Run the following command:
 ```bash
 docker-compose up --build